-- 1 identify the need for specific risk management measures, e.g. an expert consideration of the - 2 working conditions.
+A value exceeding the BGV suggests occupational exposure and might require attention to identify the need for specific risk management measures, for example, an expert consideration of the working conditions.
 BGVs do not represent a limit for health effects.
-If background levels - 3 cannot be detected, the BGV may be equivalent to the detection limit of the biomonitoring - 4 method, which then should be specified in the document (SCOEL 2017).
+If background levels cannot be detected, the BGV may be equivalent to the detection limit of the biomonitoring method, which then should be specified in the document (SCOEL 2017).